From exploring the base of Uluru to marvelling at the Devils Marbles, here’s a Red Centre itinerary the whole family can get excited about.

 Don’t miss: A dot-painting workshop at Ayres Rock Resort.
 It’s an experience each member of your tribe, no matter their age, will enjoy.

-*Note: As of October 26, 2019, you can no longer climb Uluru.
-The Anangu community have long since urged people to circumnavigate the rock on foot, rather than climb it due to its spiritual significance and for their own safety.
-Just in case you have to change your plans, we have 5 reasons the Uluru climbing ban makes total sense and also 11 things to do in Uluru that aren’t climbing.
+*Note: You can no longer climb Uluru.
+The Anangu community has long since urged people to circumnavigate the rock on foot, rather than climb it due to its spiritual significance and for their own safety.
+To understand why and to help you plan your trip, check out 5 reasons the Uluru climbing ban makes total sense and 11 things to do in Uluru that aren’t climbing.

 If you have 14 days…